yangshun/flow-monorepo/README.md

 - `yarn check-all` - Runs all necessary checks.
 Useful for CI environments
 - `yarn clean` - Removes all the `dist` directories in each package
 - `yarn flow` - Checks the `package` directory for Flow violations
+- `yarn lint` - Checks the `package` directory for ESLint violations
 - `yarn test` - Tests all the files with Jest
 - `yarn publish-packages` - Runs Lerna publish